Skip to main content

 Historical & Cultural Significance

 Peridot has been mined for over 4,000 years.
 The ancient Egyptians called it the "gem of the sun" and mined it on the island of Topazios (now Zabargad) in the Red Sea.
-Cleopatra's famous emerald collection was likely largely Peridot — the two stones were confused for centuries.
-In medieval Europe, Peridot was brought back by Crusaders and used in cathedral decoration, including the famous 200-carat Peridots in the Shrine of the Three Kings in Cologne Cathedral.
-Hawaiian folklore considered Peridot the tears of the volcano goddess Pele.
-The stone has experienced a major resurgence in modern jewelry due to its affordability and distinctive color.
+Cleopatra's famous emerald collection was probably mostly Peridot; the two stones were confused for centuries.
+In medieval Europe, Crusaders brought Peridot back from the Middle East, and it was used in cathedral decoration.
+The Shrine of the Three Kings in Cologne Cathedral still has famous 200-carat Peridots.
+Hawaiian folklore calls Peridot the tears of the volcano goddess Pele.
+The stone has gotten more popular in modern jewelry because it's relatively affordable and the color is hard to mistake for anything else.

 Symbolism

-• Compassionate abundance — combines heart-centered generosity with practical prosperity
+• Compassionate abundance: combines generosity of spirit with practical prosperity

-• Solar vitality — carries the warm, life-giving energy of the Sun in golden-green form
+• Solar vitality: carries warm, life-giving energy in golden-green form

-• Emotional purification — cleanses the heart of jealousy, resentment, guilt, and obsession
+• Emotional purification: clears jealousy, resentment, guilt, and obsession from the heart

-• New growth — its green-gold color represents the fertile meeting point of earth and sunlight
+• New growth: its green-gold color represents where earth meets sunlight

-• Courage to love — encourages vulnerability and the willingness to love fully and openly
+• Courage to love: encourages vulnerability and the willingness to love without armor

-• Cosmic connection — one of the few gemstones found in meteorites, linking Earth to the cosmos
+• Cosmic connection: found in meteorites, linking Earth to something larger

 Folklore & Legends

-Ancient Hawaiians believed that Peridot was the tears of the volcano goddess Pele, shed as she shaped the islands.
-Roman naturalist Pliny the Elder recommended wearing Peridot on the right arm for protection against evil spirits and nightmares.
-Pirates in the Caribbean believed that Peridot could guide them to hidden treasure and protect their ships from storms.
-In medieval Europe, Peridot was set in gold and worn as a charm against terrors of the night and evil spirits.
-Some traditions held that Peridot could only be found at night when its natural luminescence made it visible.
+Ancient Hawaiians believed Peridot was the tears of the volcano goddess Pele, shed as she shaped the islands.
+Roman naturalist Pliny the Elder recommended wearing Peridot on the right arm to ward off evil spirits and nightmares.
+Caribbean pirates thought Peridot could guide them to hidden treasure and protect ships from storms.
+In medieval Europe, Peridot was set in gold and worn as a charm against night terrors and evil spirits.
+Some traditions claimed Peridot could only be found at night, when its natural glow made it visible.

 Geological Profile